microconfig/microconfig/README.md

 So the best way to follow this principle is to have a dedicated repository for configuration in your favorite version control system.
 You can store configuration for all microservices in the same repository to make it easy to reuse a common part and be sure the common part is consistent for all your services.

+# Service configuration types

+It's convenient to have different kinds of configuration and keep it in different files:
+* Process configuration (the configuration used by deployment tools to start your service, like memory limit, VM params, etc.
+* Application configuration (the configuration that your service reads after startup and uses in runtime)
+* OS ENV variables
+* Lib specific templates (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)
+* Static files/scripts to run before/after your service start
+* Secrets configuration (Note, you should not store in VCS any sensitive information, like passwords.
+In VCS you can store references(keys) to passwords, and keep passwords in special secured stores(like Vault) or at least in encrypted files on env machines)

 # Basic folder layout
 Let’s see a basic folder layout that you can keep in a dedicated repository.